 Leadership & Discipleship.
-A study of leadership philosophy, principles, and skills through which a pastor can lead a session in developing a culture of discipleship to fulfill the church's mission in its life and witness.
+A study of leadership philosophy, principles, catechesis, and skills through which a pastor can lead a session in developing a culture of discipleship to fulfill the church's mission in its life and witness.
 A variety of leadership, discipleship, Christian education, and philosophy of ministry topics will be discussed.

 Worship.
 The purpose of this course is to provide students with the biblical foundations for worship.
-This course will convince students that gathered worship is legitimate, necessary, important, and should be conducted biblically in both form and content.
-In addition, the course will address the crucial matters of music, congregational singing, contextualization, "worship styles," and more.
+This course will emphasize that gathered worship is legitimate, necessary, important, and should be conducted biblically in both form and content.
+In addition, the course will address the liturgical use of creeds, matters of music, congregational singing, contextualization, and "worship styles."
 The goal is to prepare students to be biblical worshippers, to help others be biblical worshippers, and to be effective leaders in worship.

 Church Polity.
-Students examine the biblical data relative to church government and the Book of Church Order.
+Students examine the biblical data relative to church government, the Book of Church Order, and creedal subscription.
 The organization and function of church courts, including discipline and appeals, are considered, and parliamentary procedure is emphasized.